e-t-trudell/authentication/README.md

 delete book by id

 #third commit forcast:
+add edit and delete only if creator of book is logged in!

+#third commit:
-add edit and delete only if created of book is logged in!
+add edit and delete only if creator of book is logged in! added borrow or give back functionality based on user in session creating the books or not to make them available to borrow or give back